 Our ceremonies run the gamut from highly eclectic to more traditional, depending on the wishes of families.
 As a Jewish congregation we encourage the inclusion of Jewish ritual, though it need not be in the traditional form, and Humanist adaptations are available.
 In all cases, and in keeping with our Humanist values, life-cycle ceremonies are highly personalized.
 We endeavor to have the person(s) being celebrated outshine the ritual.
 We celebrate their unique gifts, contributions, and future potential.
 In addition, we always celebrate families, generations, significant relationships, and community.

 Baby Naming: Baby Naming is a warm and wonderful Jewish tradition.
 It is a time to welcome a new baby into your family, to celebrate the promise of this new life, and to celebrate the passing on of traditions from the generations in a way that honors both Jewish and Humanist values.
-Typically, the several generations of a family meet with a member of our ritual committee and collectively decide on the shape of a ceremony to celebrate the naming of a new child.
+Typically, the several generations of a family meet with Rabbi Cohen and collectively decide on the shape of a ceremony to celebrate the naming of a new child.
 Every baby naming is unique.

 Bar and Bat Mitzvahs (B’Mitzvahs): These celebrations mark an important step toward adulthood.
-Or Emet’s B’Mitzvah Program is led by Humanistic Rabbinic Candidate and Jewish Cultural Sunday School Teacher Eva Cohen.
+Or Emet’s B’Mitzvah Program is led by Or Emet’s rabbi and Jewish Cultural Sunday School Teacher, Eva Cohen.
 The term “B’Mitzvah” includes Bar Mitzvah, Bat Mitzvah, and youth of all genders who do not identify with the “Bar” or “Bat” label.

-Weddings and Commitment Ceremonies: Sarah Berman-Young, Vocal Leader, Jewish Cultural Sunday School Hebrew and Music Instructor, and member of our ritual committee, is licensed by the American Humanist Association to perform weddings in Minnesota.
-Again, services are highly personalized and honor the wishes of the couple by allowing the couple to craft their ceremony as they wish, so there may or may not be a chuppah or the breaking of a glass.
+Weddings and Commitment Ceremonies: Again, services are highly personalized and honor the wishes of the couple by allowing the couple to craft their ceremony as they wish, so there may or may not be a chuppah or the breaking of a glass.
 The result is that those attending get to know who the couple are, not just that they are now legally committed to each other.
 A recent couple, for example, first talked about their previous lives, apart and together.
 Then the bride explained how they had arrived at the decision that the traditional institution of marriage could fit with their progressive ideology.
 She then went on to speak of their support for marriage equality.

-Funerals: On the sad occasion of the passing of an Or Emet member, our ritual committee consults with the family.
-Together they plan a celebration of the family member’s contributions and legacy in the form the family desires.
+Funerals: On the sad occasion of the passing of an Or Emet member, Rabbi Eva Cohen consults with the family and together they plan a celebration of the family member’s contributions and legacy in the form the family desires.
 We believe that the potential of people to positively influence the world carries on in their children and grandchildren, and in all of the people they touched.
 Typically, several people speak, instead of a single featured eulogy, underlining that this is both a family’s and a community’s loss.
 We honor Jewish tradition by including a Humanist adaptation of the Mourner’s Kaddish, although families may choose the traditional one as well.

 B’Mitzvah reflections from past Or Emet students–